 The magnificent wedding of Aurora and Désirée takes place in the palace.
 Different characters dance for them: Blue Bird, Puss in Boots, Little Red Riding Hood and the Wolf, Cinderella and the prince.

+Aurora and Désirée dance a Grand Pas de Deux to express the happiness that unites them.
 The act ends with an apotheosis in which all the characters dance happily and celebrate the happy ending.

 The Sleeping Beauty is a masterpiece of the Romantic Ballet era.
 It has lived and vibrated for a century on all stages of the world, in countless versions.
-The struggle between good and evil remains in the centre of the work.
+The struggle between good and evil remains at the centre of the work.
 And the power of love overcomes all obstacles one more time.

 Buy your tickets for the Sleeping Beauty 2025